-When a user submits a query against a dataset that has a predicate, Analytics Cloud checks the predicate to determine which records the user has access to.
-If the user doesn't have access to a record, Analytics Cloud does not return that record.
+When a user submits a query against a dataset that has a predicate, CRM Analytics checks the predicate to determine which records the user has access to.
+If the user doesn't have access to a record, CRM Analytics doesn't return that record.